ADR-1: ADR documents specification & process

 This document was derived heavily from Ethereum EIPs which was also derived from Bitcoin's BIP-0001 written by Amir Taaki which in turn was derived from Python's PEP-0001.
 In many places text was simply copied and modified.
 Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger.

-The initial document for ADRs for Decentraland can be found in the git history of this file and it was derived from Documenting Architecture Decisions by Michael Nygard
+The initial document for ADRs for Decentraland can be found in the git history of this file and it was derived from Documenting Architecture Decisions by Michael Nygard.

 1. Importance of architecture decisions